mikessh/migec/README.md

 **Settings**

-The ```--min-count``` option sets minimum number of reads in MIG.
+The ```-m``` option sets minimum number of reads in MIG.
 This should be set according to Histogram script output to separate two peaks: over-sequenced MIGs and erroneous MIGs that cluster around MIG size of 1.

 To inspect the effect of such single-mismatch erroneous UMI sub-variants see "collisions" output of Histogram script.
 Such collision events could interfere with real MIGs when over-sequencing is relatively low.
-In this case collisions could be filtered during MIG consensus assembly using ```-f``` option.
-The ```--collision-ratio``` could be change in order to prevent filtering of real collision occurred due to finite theoretically possible UMI diversity.
+In this case collisions could be filtered during MIG consensus assembly using ```--filter-collisions``` option.

 ### 4. CdrBlast